SELab-2/OSOC-3/files/sysadmin_guide.md

 #### Creating the user

-First create the frontend user from an admin account.
+First create the backend user from an admin account.

 ```shell
 [admin] $ sudo useradd -m backend